 Anglicans are the third largest group of Christians in the world (after the Roman Catholics and the Orthodox), but our ‘flavor’ remains a mystery to some.
 Maybe you haven’t heard of the Anglican Church before.
 Anglicans are a family of Christians all around the world who trace their spiritual heritage back to the Church of England.
 The Christian faith came to England in the first or second century AD.
 It flourished there for over a thousand years as part of the Catholic Church.
 In the 1500s, leaders in the Church of England grew concerned that the Church had drifted from the biblical faith handed down by Jesus’ apostles.
 Like other church leaders throughout Europe, leaders in the Church of England sought to bring the church back to its biblical roots.
 So, the Church of England went through its own reformation as part of the larger Protestant Reformation.
 Since then, the Anglican way has spread around the globe.
 Today there are Anglican churches on every continent.
 Being an Anglican is a way of being rooted in thousands of years of Christian history.
 Each Anglican church is part of a global movement of more than 80 million people in over 150 countries.

 Our local church is connected with a regional group of churches called the Reformed Episcopal Church.
-Our diocese is connected to many other diocese throughout the USA and Canada and the USA and forms The Anglican Church of North America (ACNA).
+Our diocese is connected to many other diocese throughout the USA and Canada and forms The Anglican Church of North America (ACNA).
 The ACNA is connected to other Anglican provinces around the world in a movement called GAFCON(Global Anglican Future Conference).

 There are three words that helpfully express the heart of Anglicanism: Rooted, Reformational, and Roomy.